pedroperezlatorre/public-automated-infrastructure-deployment/README.md

 In order to use this tool, it is needed:
 - IBM Cloud account admin permissions
 - IBM Cloud account API key
+- GitHub repository
-- Git Hub Personal Access Token
+- GitHub Personal Access Token

 ## 1. Repository structure
 The repo must contain at least the following three folders: